 NIP Class Papers, Assignment 2

 Each question has equal weight in the final mark.
-There is no word limit or minimum length length we expect, but please ensure you provide sufficient information to address each question and demonstrate understanding.
-As a rough guide, if your answer
+There is no word limit or minimum length, but aim for about 2 pages/900 words.
+As a rough guide, if your answer to a question has less than 150 words, check if your answer is sufficiently informative.
+Ensure you provide sufficient information to address each question and demonstrate understanding.

 Use the DICE submit command, in case this fails, you can hand in a hardcopy at the ITO.
 Command: submit nip cw2 file.pdf